|

 camera computer doesn't know for sure if you made a full stop at the limit line, or were doing a couple mph as you crossed the line, the computer has to use other information in order to make its decision to flash you, or not.
 What most systems

-do is measure your speed at a measuring point (usually a couple of loops in the pavement) about 10 or 15 feet before
+do is measure your speed at a measuring point (usually a couple of rectangular "loops" in the pavement) about five feet before

 the limit line, and use that speed to predict